BlazCulina1911/notes/README.md

 # Notes app

-This repository contains a divided frontend and backend for a simple unstyled notes application that communicates with a remote MongoDB database.
+This repository contains a divided frontend and backend for a simple unstyled notes application that communicates with a remote Mongo database.